What's in this guide?

-Using a credit card in Barbados
+- How to use a credit card in …

 The local currency is the Barbadian dollar (BBD), and since 1975, it’s been “pegged” to the US dollar at US$1 = Bds$2.
 When you’re paying in cash, you’ll typically be given the choice of paying in US dollars or Barbadian dollars.
 For example, a bottle of wine in a supermarket might set you back US$15 or Bds$30 (most food has to be shipped from the mainland, and as a result is not cheap).
-When you’re paying bay card, you’re much less likely to be given the choice – you’ll simply be billed in BBD.
+When you’re paying by card, you’re much less likely to be given the choice – you’ll simply be billed in BBD.

 Many of the local small businesses are still primarily cash-based, so you’ll need to carry dollars as well as a card.
 However, hotels, car hire companies, the majority of restaurants plus the ever-popular boat trip companies will all happily accept card payments.
 Visa and Mastercard credit cards are widely accepted and you might be able to use your American Express card in some places, too.

-Cash machines in Barbados
+ATMs in Barbados

-You’ll find ATMs linked to the Plus or Cirrus systems, so using your Visa or Mastercard card will be easy.
+You’ll find ATMs (cash machines) linked to the Plus or Cirrus systems, so using your Visa or Mastercard card will be easy.
 There are plenty of cash machines in Bridgetown, and in larger towns around the island.
 You’ll also find them at many petrol stations.

 Unlike those in the UK, almost all the local ATMs are in small enclosed rooms that you access one user at a time.
 Sunglasses or hats are not allowed in these rooms.

 Some local bank-affiliated ATMs impose additional fees to those your bank may levy.
 You might also be asked which account (savings or credit, say) you wish to withdraw your funds from.